mckent05/lendsqr-fe-test/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+> Describe the tech stack and include only the relevant sections for your project.

 <details>
   <summary>Client</summary>